ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Wow I never thought the day I stop using VS Code would come so soon…</blockquote>

 <h3>4.
-The End of Software Engineering as We Know It? - <a href="https://medium.com/@tsecretdeveloper/the-end-of-software-engineering-as-we-know-it-5cd5cbf2a87c" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Full-Stack Lie: How Chasing “Everything” Made Developers Worse at Their Jobs - <a href="https://medium.com/mr-plan-publication/the-full-stack-lie-how-chasing-everything-made-developers-worse-at-their-jobs-8b41331a4861" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Secret Developer`**
+✍️ **posted by `Mr. Plan ₿ Publication`**

-<blockquote>Salesforce, one of the world’s most valuable software companies, just announced that it won’t be hiring any new engineers this year.
-Not…</blockquote>
+<blockquote>Why the obsession with being a coding Swiss Army knife is sabotaging careers — and how to reclaim your superpower</blockquote>

 <h3>5.
 Our Coding Obsession Is Pushing Kids Out of Tech - <a href="https://medium.com/stem-parenting/our-coding-obsession-is-pushing-kids-out-of-tech-4a843c6723ed" target="_blank" rel="noopener noreferrer">link</a></h3>